 The external environment of the clean space should be defined.
 That is, will the cleanroom be within a conditioned building or what will be the environmental conditions surrounding the cleanroom?
 What is the source of make-up air?
 Can the building roof support a ceiling load or air conditioning equipment load?

-Perhaps as important as any element of the ISO specification requirements is the acknowledgement that the cleanroom may house process equipment which can produce excess heat, waste water or exhaust gases.
+Perhaps as important as any element of the ISO specification requirements is the acknowledgment that the cleanroom may house process equipment which can produce excess heat, waste water or exhaust gases.
 Developing a utility matrix is important and mandatory if ISO 14664 is being followed.

 The experienced cleanroom designer/builder and buyer will see that there is little new here.
-Rather it is an acknowledgement that all the bits and pieces that found their way into a cleanroom contract in the past are now mandatory if the facility is indeed to be compliant with the ISO standards.
+Rather it is an acknowledgment that all the bits and pieces that found their way into a cleanroom contract in the past are now mandatory if the facility is indeed to be compliant with the ISO standards.
 These standards are a starting point around which comprehensive specifications of requirements will be developed.

 The ISO standard calls for a project plan that includes design documents with supporting calculations as well as a project budget and schedule.